sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 	}
 )]
 public sealed class YellowPackage : AsyncPackage
+{
+	protected override async Task InitializeAsync(CancellationToken cancellationToken, IProgress<ServiceProgressData> progress) {
+		// When initialized asynchronously, the current thread may be a background thread at this point.
+		// Do any initialization that requires the UI thread after switching to the UI thread. await this.JoinableTaskFactory.SwitchToMainThreadAsync(cancellationToken);
+		await YellowCommand.InitializeAsync(this);

+		var optionsPage = (YellowOptionsPage)GetDialogPage(typeof(YellowOptionsPage));
+		await optionsPage.InitializeSettingsToStorageAsync();
+	}
 ```

 Now all cases are handled.
-When user changes the options, the visibility of our command changes too.
+When user changes the options, the visibility of the command changes too.
 And command's visibility is persistent, is not being effected when Visual Studio restarts.
-And command's visibility is correct, even if the package is never loaded.
+And command's visibility is correct even if the package is never loaded.

-There is one final bug left, which is not available for the sample code.
-When command visibility is changed dynamically after options are updated, UI context rule is no more valid.
+There is one final bug left, which is absent in the sample code.
+When command's visibility is changed dynamically after options are updated, UI context rule is no more valid.
 My extension uses one more term in the UI context rule, which is "HierSingleSelectionName:.cs$".
-It's command is displayed in the explorer item context menu for only cs files, not for other file types.
+It's command is displayed in the explorer item context menu for only .cs files, not for other file types.
 But when user updates the options, that rules becomes invalid and the command is displayed for all file types.
-I let this bug unresolved since it's not an important one.
+I let this bug unresolved since it's not an important one for my extension.

 Well, that's it.
 You can [access to the sample project on github](https://github.com/sapsari/sample-project-visual-studio-extension-making-command-visibility-optional), I committed each step one by one, don't forget to replace guids if you build something upon it.
 Also you can see the functionality in action in [my extension, Pattern Maker](https://marketplace.visualstudio.com/items?itemName=MerryYellow.patternmaker).